CarlosGatti/lightning-alert/README.md

     3 - Install the dependencies: npm install or yarn install 4 - Run the tests: npm test or yarn test
     5 - Start the application: node index.js

+## Conclusion

+Lightning Alert is a project that provides functionalities to process lightning events and generate alerts for affected assets.
+It utilizes the concept of QuadKeys to represent geographic regions and enables the conversion of coordinates to QuadKeys.
+Additionally, it offers features to check if a strike has occurred for a specific asset and generate alerts based on lightning events and assets.

+By following the installation and usage steps outlined in this README, you will be able to use Lightning Alert to process lightning events and generate alerts with ease.
+Remember to consider the scalability and performance improvements mentioned to handle a larger number of users or more frequent lightning events.

+We hope that Lightning Alert proves to be useful for your needs.
+Feel free to explore the source code, adapt it to your specific requirements, and contribute improvements.

+If you have any questions or encounter any issues, please don't hesitate to reach out to the development team.

+Thank you for using Lightning Alert!